 These charges may appear as a single, bundled amount on your statement from your processor, but there are actually about 300 individual interchange fees composing the “single” interchange fee you actually pay each month.

-Interchange rates are adjusted twice a year, April and October.
+Interchange rates, adjusted just twice a year (in April and October), and based on a few factors.
 They are based on current interest rates, the costs of moving money, and the risk involved of processing credit/debit payments.

 When all’s said and done, interchange fees make-up 70 percent to 90 percent of the total fees paid to banks by merchants.